overload-development-community/DLE.NET/README.md

 # DLE.NET
 .NET port of DLE (Descent Level Editor).

-Initially this will consist of a C++/CLI version of DLE, which consumes from LibDescent (a .NET Standard library written in C#) to use as its data layer.
-The MFC UI will eventually be replaced with Windows Forms.
+This port uses a Windows Forms reimplementation of DLE's MFC UI, which operates on a C++/CLI wrapper of DLE's internal classes.
+The data layer is gradually being replaced by LibDescent (a .NET Standard library written in C#).